-Associate Professor, School of Food and Nutritional Sciences
+Associate Professor and Coordinator, School of Food and Nutritional Sciences

 Office: Ursuline Hall, Room 302

 - PHD – Nutritional Sciences and Metabolism (University of Guelph)

 - MSc – Exercise Physiology and Metabolism (University of Guelph)

 - BSc – Nutritional Sciences (University of Guelph)

 “Eat whole foods.
 Not too much.
 Mostly plants.
 And with great variety!”
 This quote adapted from Michael Pollan (In Defense of Food) summarizes my research focus.
 My goal is to understand and support healthy eating in children and adolescents.
 Through my research and the support of my Nutrition Ignition! team, we strive to encourage children to eat well and improve their food literacy, in hopes that it will influence their choices over a lifetime.

 - 2015 The Steward in Catholic Education Award, London-District Catholic School Board